-Today we’ll evaluate Monster Beverage Corporation (NASDAQ:MNST) to determine whether it could have potential as an investment idea.
-To be precise, we’ll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.
+Today we are going to look at Monster Beverage Corporation (NASDAQ:MNST) to see whether it might be an attractive investment prospect.
+To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)